Managing Alpine Linux Based Container Images With Renovate

 3.11.4-alpine3.18

 .
-If the uses case is fairly generic, e.g. a Python-based
+If the uses case is fairly generic, for example a

-linting tool, it may not be overly sensitive to Python or Alpine changes, so
+Python-based linting tool, it may not be overly sensitive to Python or Alpine

-a containerized application, it's best to be as specific as possible.
-This
+base image for a containerized application, it's best to be as specific as

-causes Renovate to identify any changes - application or OS - and make the
+possible.
+This causes Renovate to identify any changes - application or OS - and

-appropriate update, initiating a CI pipeline.
-This ensures any change is tested
+make the appropriate update, initiating a CI pipeline.
+This ensures any change

 The way to work around the Renovate constraints is to keep the docker